 - Progress of government policies such as grants for electric vehicles and Electricity Market Reform.

-To see more on the rationale for our framework of indicators see our 1st Annual report to Parliament, and for a full breakdown of our current indicators see our most recent progress report to Parliament (2015).
+To see more on the rationale for our framework of indicators see our first statutory report to Parliament (2009), and for a full breakdown of our current indicators see our most recent progress report to Parliament (2019).